 The Iranian Experience

-To preserve pre-revolution culture and dance research for future generations
+To preserve culture and dance research for future generations and perform presentations of this heritage

 BBC World Service dispatched a team to Sarasota to film Robert de Warren in observance of the 50th Anniversary of the inauguration of Tehran's Opera House Roudaki Hall, in which Robert had been closely involved.
-A A BBC video with with HIM Farah Pahlavi of Iran) is presently on YouTube.
+YouTube.
+This is in Farsi, but a translation will be available soon.

-By way of introduction, early in Robert's career as a principal dancer, he was forced to stop dancing due to a physical impairment.
+Early in Robert's career as a principal dancer, he was forced to stop dancing due to a physical impairment.
 Dame Ninette de Valois, leader and founder of the Royal Ballet where Robert had spent his formative years, sent him to Tehran at the invitation of the Shah, to bring the National Ballet of Iran up to international standards.
-A three-year contract became an eleven-year sojourn, as Robert encountered a culture striving for modernity and his life and outlook on dance changed forever.
+A three-year contract became an eleven-year sojourn as Robert encountered an ancient culture rich in dance, music and ceremonial.
+His life and outlook on dance changed forever.

 A three-session lecture on this experience has had great success at ACE - Suncoast Technical College, Eastern Arts - Salt Lake City, Iranian Performing Arts at San Francisco Ballet's Headquarters and Cambridge Mas.
 It is now available for future events.